Sing Again

 Season 2, starting on December 6, 2021, aired at 21:00 (KST) every Monday.
+Season 3, starting on October 26, 2023, aired at 22:00 (KST) every Thursday.
+Season 4, starting on October 14, 2025, aired at 22:30 (KST) every Tuesday.

-Both seasons are hosted by Lee Seung-gi.
+All seasons have been hosted by Lee Seung-gi.

 Overview

 There are many unknown singers all over the world, singers who have been short-lived but have been forgotten, and singers who are capable but have not come across an opportunity to debut.
 These singers are given a second chance to "sing again" through the show in this new-concept rebirth talent show.